w0h4w4d4li/QuantumExplained-WorkbookSolutions/README.md

 # Solutions to _Quantum Computing Explained_ by David McMahon

 ## Overview
 This repository contains my solutions to the exercises from *Quantum Computing Explained* by David McMahon.
-The book provides an accessible introduction to quantum computing concepts, covering topics such as quantum bits (qubits), quantum gates, algorithms, and quantum error correction.

 ## Structure
 The repository is organized as follows: